Azareal/SimpleExpressionParser/README.md

 * Control Structures

 ** If statements.
-The current syntax is likely to change in order to facilitate block statements.
+Complete, we now have support for both line capture statements, and block capture statements :)

 ** If-else statements.
 A temporary implementation is up.
 Subject to change.